mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

 * The client's education level (`education`).
 The values are 'unknown', 'secondary', 'primary' and 'tertiary'.
 Converted to four dummies.

-* Whether the client has credit in default (`default`).
+* Whether the client had credit in default (`default`).
 The values are 'yes' and 'no'.
 Converted to a dummy (1 for 'yes' and 0 for 'no').

 * The client's average yearly balance in euros (`balance`).

-* Whether the client has a housing loan (`housing`).
+* Whether the client had a housing loan (`housing`).
 The values are 'yes' and 'no'.
 Converted to a dummy (1 for 'yes' and 0 for 'no').

-* Whether the client has a personal loan (`loan`).
+* Whether the client had a personal loan (`loan`).
 The values are 'yes' and 'no'.
 Converted to a dummy (1 for 'yes' and 0 for 'no').

 * The usual communication channel with the client (`contact`).
 The values are 'unknown', 'telephone' and 'cellular'.
 Converted to three dummies.

-* The duration of last contact with the client before the campaign in seconds (`duration`).
+* The duration of the last contact with the client before the campaign in seconds (`duration`).

 * The number of days passed by after the client was last contacted from a previous campaign (`pdays`).
-The entry is -1 when the client has not been previously contacted.
+The entry is -1 when the client had not been previously contacted.

-* Number of contacts performed before this campaign and for this client (`previous`).
+* The number of contacts performed before this campaign and for this client (`previous`).

-* Outcome of the previous marketing campaign wuth the client (`poutcome`).
+* OThe outcome of the previous marketing campaign with the client (`poutcome`).
 The values are 'unknown', 'other', 'failure' and 'success'.
 Converted to four dummies.

-* Whether the client has subscribed a term deposit (`deposit`).
+* Whether the client had subscribed a term deposit (`deposit`).
 The values are 'yes' and 'no'.
 Converted to a dummy (1 for 'yes' and 0 for 'no').
+This is the target of the predictive model to be developed.

 Source: S Moro, P Cortez & P Rita (2014), A data-driven approach to predict the success of bank telemarketing, *Decision Support Systems* **62**, 22-31.